SamuelSwartzberg/flashcardifying_text_temp/inf.md

 some is a higher order-function that takes a function and returns true if the passed function returns true even once. every is a higher order-function that takes a function and returns true if the passed function returns true for all elements.
 JS

+python has the functions any(iterable) and all(iterable), that merely return the result of calling bool() on each item, not taking any higher-order function

 #### find